Decorating with grey – 21 ways to use this timeless shade

 Renowned British designer Louise Bradley (opens in new tab) founded her interior architecture and product design studio over 28 years ago and creates stunning sophisticated interiors for those who love bespoke and beautifully designed homes.

-Below, she shares her advice on how to add warmth to grey rooms as depending on which tone you choose, can sometimes feel on the cool side – this is really important if you are researching grey bedroom ideas.
+Below, she shares her advice on how to add warmth to grey rooms as depending on which tone you choose, grey can sometimes feel on the cool side.

-‘To avoid a gray color scheme feeling cold in an interior, you can add warmth through textured fabrics and the layering of patterns.
+‘To avoid a grey color scheme feeling cold in an interior, you can add warmth through textured fabrics and the layering of patterns.

 'Softening the light using tailored window treatments provides both privacy and intimacy within the space.
 Introducing hints of color through accessories dressed with greenery and foliage injects energy and lifts the space during the dull winter months.’